The Briarwood School (Houston, Texas): Shakespearean class

 Briarwood had an elective class revolving around William Shakespeare that was started by teacher Bob Ives in 1993.
 The class was a combination of traditional academics and theatre production, which prompted Ives to offer the class to all students rather than only those with more advanced language skills.
 Bob Ives recruited several of his past colleagues from Rice University, Alley Theatre, and Houston Community College to volunteer and help produce a full Shakespearean play in 1995.
 He also invited professional actors, including Corin Redgrave and a professional fighting director, to Briarwood as educational guests for the specialty class.

 The production of the first play, A Midsummer Night's Dream, presented challenges.
 Ives' management included a "multi-sensory approach" taking into account the different learning styles of LD students, including flash cards and videos for visual learners and repetitive practice of scenes for kinesthetic learners.
 The students were fully involved in the play production process, including costume and set design, making and selling tickets, and cooking food as part of a dinner theatre.
 The play was performed in May 1996.
 One student brought her reading scores up by four grades as a result of the class.
-Bob Ives is currently an associate professor of special education at the University of Nevada, Reno as of 2025.